 Chicago Favorites Walking & Food Tour

 Taste your way through Chicago’s most famous recipes on this relaxing and fun walking food tour.
 In an exciting two and a half hours, you’ll feast on Chicago culinary legends such as deep dish pizza, locally crafted beer, a Chicago-style hot dog, and the world’s premiere brownie!
+All Food and Beverage samples included in ticket price.

 The guided stroll includes history of the dishes and the establishments that created them, as well as an informative romp through some of the Windy City’s most beloved landmarks.
 Our food walking tour of Chicago is a an active, VIP adventure through town; the perfect way to see and taste the city in a single afternoon!